South Northamptonshire (constituency): Current

 The parts in the former Borough of Northampton were transferred to Northampton South.
 The constituency gained the part of the Irchester ward from Wellingborough and the remainder of the Bugbrooke ward from Daventry.
 A small part of Silverstone ward was transferred to Daventry.

+Further to local government boundary reviews which came into effect in May 2025, the constituency now comprises the following: